neoforged/.github/primers/1.21.5/index.md

         - `blitToScreen` no longer takes in any parameters
         - `blitAndBlendToScreen` -> `blitAndBlendToTexture`, not one-to-one
         - `clear` is removed
+        - `unbindRead` is removed
 - `com.mojang.blaze3d.platform`
     - `DepthTestFunction` - An enum representing the supported depth tests to apply when rendering a sample to the framebuffer.
+    - `DisplayData` is now a record
+        - `withSize` - Creates a new instance with the specified width/height.
+        - `withFullscreen` - Creates a new instance with the specified fullscreen flag.
+    - `FramerateLimitTracker`
+        - `getThrottleReason` - Returns the reason that the framerate of the game was throttled.
+        - `isHeavilyThrottled` - Returns whether the current throttle significantly impacts the game speed.
+        - `$FramerateThrottleReason` - The reason the framerate is throttled.
+    - `GlConst` -> `com.mojang.blaze3d.opengl.GlConst`
-    - `GlConst#toGl` - Maps some reference object to its associated OpenGL code.
+        - `#toGl` - Maps some reference object to its associated OpenGL code.
     - `GlDebug` -> `com.mojang.blaze3d.opengl.GlDebug`
         - `enableDebugCallback` now takes in a set of the enabled extensions.
-    - `GlStateManager`
+    - `GlStateManager` -> `com.mojang.blaze3d.opengl.GlStateManager`
         - `_blendFunc`, `_blendEquation` is removed
         - `_glUniform2(int, IntBuffer)`, `_glUniform4(int, IntBuffer)` is removed
         - `_glUniformMatrix2(int, boolean, FloatBuffer)`, `_glUniformMatrix3(int, boolean, FloatBuffer)` is removed